 Studies and first-hand experiences have shown the potency of compost in bringing vitality to the garden soil and plants.
 And the good news is that making compost is easy and environmentally-friendly.
-It could be made from kitchen scraps such banana peelings, wood ashes collected from outdoor barbecue grills or worn out pieces of age-old garden table and chairs.
+It could be made from kitchen scraps such banana peelings, wood ashes collected from outdoor barbecue grills or worn out pieces of garden furniture.
 There are indeed a great deal of compostable pieces you have lying around but fail to notice.
-The now damaged parts of your once comfortable rattan outdoor garden furniture may well be used as plant food if processed properly.
+The now damaged parts of your once rattan garden furniture may well be used as plant food if processed properly.

 This guide will help you or any beginner to create a compost of your own, rather than purchase from the store.
 Here you will learn what compost is, how to make compost, what materials to add to your compost and how to build a compost bin.
 Also, there are helpful reference charts on how to fix common composting problems.

 With the right choices of materials and following expert tips on composting, you’ll get the most of the benefits from this organic fertiliser.

 What is compost?

 Compost is an organic material produced from heaps of decomposed plant parts and manure of plant-eating animals.
 With the help of soil-dwelling microbes, the decomposed materials generate nutrients that plants need for healthy growth.
 It is basically nature’s way of recycling.

 Aside from providing nutrients to plants, compost also improves the soil structure by producing rich humus to nurture the ground soil and increase its ability to retain water.
 It also helps moderate the soil’s pH level.

 Most importantly, compost feeds soil organisms.
 These soil organisms are essential for plant health and continual soil improvement.
 It includes fungi, protozoa, nematodes and earthworms that depend on organic materials to supply their daily food.Learning about all these